 Wanetta Gibson falsely accused Brian Banks of rape.
 Not only did he plead out and go to jail for six years, she sued the University where the "rape" took place for a fortune.
 When her lie was discovered, Banks' record was eventually cleared, but there were no initial plans to pursue Gibson for the money because she had already spent it all.
 Banks, as of April 2013, has been signed on to the Atlanta Falcons.
 Gibson was eventually fined $2.6 million in June 2013.
 Whether she can is another matter...

 This trope was the reason why Finnish lawmakers refused to criminalize rape within marriage until the late 1990s - it was feared that disgruntled wives could abuse the law against their husbands.
-An actual rape would have been prosecuted as an assault under aggravating circumstances, resulting into a similar punishment as a rape would have led.
+Marital rape would have been prosecuted as an assault under aggravating circumstances, resulting into a similar punishment as a rape would have received.

 Some people in India opposed sexual assault laws being made gender neutral in 2013 because they claimed it would allow rapist men to claim their female victims raped them.